Skip to content

 Canada’s national women’s soccer team captain Christine Sinclair reacts as she walks onto the field with her nieces Kaitlyn and Kenzie to be honoured before playing a friendly against Australia in her final international soccer match in Vancouver on Tuesday, December 5, 2023.
 THE CANADIAN PRESS/Darryl Dyck

-Canadian legend Christine Sinclair has announced that she will retire from playing professional soccer at the end of the season.
+Canadian legend Christine Sinclair announced Friday that she will retire from playing professional soccer at the end of the season.

 The 41-year-old from Burnaby, B.C., said in a post on Instagram that she will finish out the National Women’s Soccer League campaign with the Portland Thorns, who are scheduled to finish out the regular season on Nov.
 1.